-(a) All employees affected by agency, department or institution work rules must be notified in writing, by posting or otherwise, of those rules and changes to those rules at least fifteen (15) days prior to the date they become effective, except that the fifteen (15) day notice shall not apply in case of emergency.
+- (a) All employees affected by the agency, department or institution work rules must be notified in writing, by posting or otherwise, of those rules and changes to those rules at least fifteen (15) days prior to the date they become effective, except that the fifteen (15) day notice shall not apply in case of emergency.
 Emergency rules may be implemented pursuant to the Management Rights Article, Section 1, of this Agreement.
-In any such instance, the VSEA's Director shall be notified as soon as possible, and provided with opportunity to meet with appropriate State officials.

-(b) The State shall provide written notification to the VSEA of all new rules and changes to existing rules concurrent with the notice to employees.

-(c) The State shall properly maintain all work rules in a manner and location readily accessible to employees affected by them.
-The availability of these rules and their whereabouts shall be posted in prominent areas of the workplace and made available to employees and the VSEA upon request.
+In any such instance, the VSEA's Director shall be notified as soon as possible, and provided with opportunity to meet with appropriate State officials. - (b) The State shall provide written notification to the VSEA of all new rules and changes to existing rules concurrent with the notice to employees. - (c) The State shall properly maintain all work rules in a manner and location readily accessible to employees affected by them.
+The availability of these rules and their whereabouts shall be posted in prominent areas of the workplace and made available to employees and the VSEA upon request. - (d) Copies of new Department and Institution Work Rules, which cannot be posted because of the need for confidentiality, shall be made accessible promptly to the VSEA stewards at the assigned facility.

-3 REASONABLENESS AND APPLICATION OF RULES
+3. REASONABLENESS AND APPLICATION OF RULES

-(a) An employee or the VSEA may grieve the reasonableness of any rule promulgated under this Article and, further, may grieve any action taken against an employee based upon such rule.
+(a) An employee or the VSEA may grieve the reasonableness of any rule promulgated under this Article and, further, may grieve any action taken against an employee based upon any such rule.
 In either case, the grievance may include a claim that the rule is unreasonable in its application to the employee or group of employees so aggrieved.
 The time limits for any claim that the rule is inherently unreasonable shall run from the date the rule becomes effective.